Make Room for Rest

 We can work on habits for ourselves and our children to help us be more productive in a given time.
 Do you have good habits?
 Do your kids obey?
 Do you obey?
 Has the lord told you to add or delete something from your life or schedule?

 Christians aren’t called to sit around and do nothing.
 We are to be actively engaged in building God’s Kingdom, which means being in relationships and working with others, working through our sin issues and helping others.
 AND we are commanded to take time away.
-Isn’t it humorous that the Lord knew we would need that stern telling to do this thing that will be so good for us, but would find excuses to get around it??
+The Lord knows us and has already provided what we need.

 PRIORITIZE REST TO BE PRODUCTIVE